ultimatemovers/omnia/team.md

 ---
 layout: team
 team_members:
+- name: Laurent Tapumilla
+  title: Restaurant Manager
+  text: Manager Laurent Tapumilla brings a wealth of experience and a dash of French
+    flair to the table.
+His background in hotel and restaurant establishments means that he runs a smooth operation as Omnia’s team leader, even on the busiest days in our popular bar and bistro.
+Laurent is here to ensure you enjoy a comfortable, quality experience on every occasion.
+  img: "/assets/images/member2.jpg"
 - name: Stephen Nairn
   title: CULINARY DIRECTOR
   text: Award-winning Chef Stephen Nairn is the mastermind behind the Omnia menu -